Wellness center

 At AgeRejuvenation, we look at knee pain through two lenses at the same time: what is happening inside the joint and what forces are stressing it from the outside.
 When those pieces are addressed together, treatment becomes more precise and easier to measure over time.

-Arthritis is not only “wear and tear.”
-It is also a shift in the joint’s environment.
-Cartilage changes, the synovial lining can become irritated, and the surrounding tissues may stay inflamed longer than they should.
+Knee arthritis keeps returning because it is more than simple wear and tear.
+It is a shift in the joint's environment where cartilage changes, the synovial lining becomes irritated, and surrounding tissues stay inflamed longer than they should.
+Address only the pain and the underlying drivers remain.

 Another reason symptoms persist is mechanics.
 Even mild swelling alters how the knee tracks.
 That can load one side of the joint more than the other, creating a pattern that repeats: soreness, compensation, stiffness, then less movement.
 If you only treat pain without addressing load, relief often feels temporary.